 ADVERTISEMENT: Search 155+ Jewish summer camps to find your perfect fit, and you may be eligible for $1,000 off!
 Visit OneHappyCamper.org today!

-Gabrielle Birkner Gabrielle Birkner is JTA's managing editor.
+Gabrielle Birkner is senior editor at 70 Faces Media.
+She is JTA's former managing editor.
 Follow her on Twitter @gabibirkner.